Jump to the topics:

 Ultraviolet (UV) radiation is the primary cause of skin cancer.
-This radiation is constantly projected by the sun and can be strong or weak despite the temperature of the day.
-These rays can penetrate clouds and be just as strong on a cool autumn day as a warm summer one.
+This radiation is constantly projected by the sun and can be strong or weak despite the day's temperature.
+These rays can penetrate clouds and be as strong on a cool autumn day as on a warm summer.
 In winter, particularly if people are skiing or on vacation in the mountains, the snow can reflect UV rays and significantly increase the amount of UV radiation you are exposed to, increasing your risk of skin cancers.

-Vitamin D is important for an individual’s health and wellbeing and can be produced in the body through exposure to the sun.
-However, short bursts of sun, outside the peak hours of 9am to 4pm is more than enough to produce the Vitamin D that your body needs.
-If in doubt you can also buy Vitamin D supplements, rather than risk overexposure to UV Rays.
+Vitamin D is important for an individual’s health and well-being and can be produced in the body through exposure to the sun.
+However, short bursts of sun, outside the peak hours of 9 am to 4 pm, are enough to produce the Vitamin D your body needs.
+If in doubt, you can also buy Vitamin D supplements rather than risk overexposure to UV Rays.

 Find the right SPF for skin protection

-On a particularly hot day, a person might burn after 10 minutes of sun exposure.
-If they were using a sunscreen with SPF 15 on the packaging then they would burn after 150 minutes, or 15 times longer than they would without any sunscreen.
+A person might burn after 10 minutes of sun exposure on a particularly hot day.
+If they used sunscreen with SPF 15 on the packaging, they would burn after 150 minutes, or 15 times longer than without sunscreen.
 Similarly, if they were using SPF 30, they would burn after 300 minutes, or 30 times longer than without sunscreen.
-It is important to understand that this is a relative measure, which means that it is based on how long an individual would take to burn without sunscreen.
-This is dependent on the person’s skin type, where they live, the intensity of the UV index on that day, and other factors.
-So it is not easy to calculate how long you can stay out in the sun before burning, only that SPF 30 sunscreen will protect you for twice as long as SPF 15.
+It is important to understand that this is a relative measure based on how long an individual would take to burn without sunscreen.
+This depends on the person’s skin type, where they live, the intensity of the UV index on that day, and other factors.
+So it is not easy to calculate how long you can stay in the sun before burning, only that SPF 30 sunscreen will protect you twice as long as SPF 15.

 How does skin cancer spread to lymph nodes?

 If you develop skin cancer that is left untreated, it can spread from where it originated to other parts of the body.
-When skin cells that are cancerous break away from a tumour, they can then travel to other areas of the body via the bloodstream or the lymphatic system.
+When cancerous skin cells break away from a tumour, they can travel to other areas of the body via the bloodstream or the lymphatic system.
 Cancer cells that travel through the lymphatic system may end up in lymph nodes.
-Most of these escaped cancer cells are killed off or die before they can start to grow somewhere else, but one or two cells might settle in a new area and begin to form new tumours.
+Most of these escaped cancer cells are killed or die before they can grow somewhere else, but one or two cells might settle in a new area and form new tumours.
 The spread of cancer that happens this way in the body is called metastasis.
-If you experience painful and swollen lymph nodes and are at risk of skin cancers having spread throughout your body, it is vital that you see a doctor at a cancer treatment centre as soon as possible.
+If you experience painful and swollen lymph nodes and are at risk of skin cancers having spread throughout your body, you must see a doctor at a cancer treatment centre as soon as possible.